It’s the talk of the town – but fear not, SWIFT’s financial messaging standard ISO 20022 isn’t all that complicated.

 It was first introduced by the International Organization for Standardization in 2004 to give the financial industry a standard platform for developing messages in one eXtensible Markup Language (xml) rule.

-As fintechs and challenger banks innovate to introduce new ways to pay in an increasingly globalised world, it’s now more essential than ever to make use of a common standard.
+As fintechs and challenger banks continue to innovate, introducing new ways to pay in an increasingly globalised world, it’s now more essential than ever to make use of a common standard.

 To synchronise the language used between new systems and traditional infrastructure to help realise end-to-end processing across domains and geographies.